No. 15 Florida Looking For First 8-Game Winning Streak of the Season vs. Mississippi State - ESPN 98.1 FM - 850 AM WRUF

 Can’t Spell Mississippi State without Q

 While the above headline is clearly both factually and linguistically incorrect, the Bulldogs offense completely revolves around the 6’4″, 205-pound sophomore guard from Canton, MS. Quinndary Weatherspoon is averaging 16.7 points per game, which ranks fifth in the SEC, along with 5 rebounds and 1.7 steals per contest.
-He’s been extremely efficient this season, sinking 45.5% of his shots, and 39.6% of his attempts from downtown.
-Weatherspoon has scored in double-digits in all but four games this season, and has a team-leading eight 20+ point contests.
-While he’s coming off of one of his more average games this season, notching 14 points and six rebounds on 5-13 shooting, Weatherspoon is still the linchpin of the Bulldogs’ offense.
+He’s been extremely efficient this season, sinking 45.5 percent of his shots, and 39.6 percent of his attempts from downtown.
+Weatherspoon has scored in double-digits in all but four games this season and has a team-leading eight 20+ point contests.
+While he’s coming off of one of his more average games this season, notching 14 points and six rebounds on 5-of-13 shooting, Weatherspoon is still the linchpin of the Bulldogs’ offense.
 Mike White praised how solid off an overall player Weatherspoon is on Friday.

 Speedy and Small

 Lamar Peters and I.J.
 Ready may be small, but they’re certainly talented on the hardwood.
 Lamar Peters is similar to Kasey Hill in terms of how explosive he is.
-The freshman has three fewer years of experience than the Gators’ floor general, but is still averaging 12 points and 3.6 assists per game.
-He’s had at least 14 points in three of his last five games, and is knocking down 40% of his three-pointers and 79% of his free throws.
+The freshman has three fewer years of experience than the Gators’ floor general but is still averaging 12 points and 3.6 assists per game.
+He’s had at least 14 points in three of his last five games and is knocking down 40 percent of his three-pointers and 79 percent of his free throws.

 Downtown Starkville

-Mississippi State is the third-best three-point shooting team in the SEC, knocking down 36.9% of their attempts from long range.
-They also take the third most three pointers in the conference, attempting 22 per contest.
-All three of the Bulldogs’ top scorers shoot above 39% from beyond the arc.
+Mississippi State is the third-best three-point shooting team in the SEC, knocking down 36.9 percent of their attempts from long range.
+They also take the third most three-pointers in the conference, attempting 22 per contest.
+All three of the Bulldogs’ top scorers shoot above 39 percent from beyond the arc.
 The ‘Dogs best three-point shooter as of late has been 6’7″ freshman guard Mario Kegler.
-He’s knocked down 64.7% of his shots from downtown in the past four games, scoring at least 14 points in each of those contests.
+He’s knocked down 64.7 percent of his shots from downtown in the past four games, scoring at least 14 points in each of those contests.

 The Lone Bigman